Didactic Thematic Structures and Values of the Program

 T-Group: Training group.
 Facilitated by Laurie Raymond, MD

-In the PGY3 year, residents are introduced to the paradigms that we have used in psychiatry to understand human development and function.
+In the Post-Graduate Year 3, residents are introduced to the paradigms that we have used in psychiatry to understand human development and function.
 The Normal and Abnormal Child and Adolescent Development seminar will provide a basic foundation for understanding the roots of childhood, adolescent, and adult behavior and psychopathology.
 The course is directed by a child psychiatrist who invites experts in the field of separation attachment, moral development, adolescent sexuality, childhood psychopathology and other critical issues in child development to enhance the seminar and showcase leaders in the field.

 Other seminars deepen the experience of psychotherapy, and broaden the basic science knowledge in neurobiology and biological therapies.